 Unlike other SEO tips you’ve read for Shopify, you don’t need to be a tech wizard or have to slave for days to get Shopscaping to work.

-You can get through these tips in less than a half-day of work to boost your organic traffic.
+Plus, you can get through these tips in less than a half-day of work to boost your organic traffic.
 By the way, if you wan’t a checklist to implement this later, get it here.